 Lamar Community College has partnered with ECMC Solutions to assist you with managing your student loan repayment.
 This service is of no cost to you; just an added benefit LCC is providing to you to ensure a successful repayment of your loans.
 Through this service, you will be contacted by ECMC.
 If requested, it is important that you respond to these calls, letters, e-mails, and texts as soon as possible.
 ECMC Solutions is not a collection agency—representatives help you by providing information and counseling on the options available to bring your account current.
 Call 877.331.3262 or visit www.ecmcsolutions.com/resources for more information.

-Prior to beginning work, students must be cleared to work by the Financial Aid Office and all paperwork must be completed for payroll.
+Prior to beginning work, you must make sure all paperwork is completed for payroll and be cleared to work by the Financial Aid Office.
 The documents needed are I-9 forms, copies of original driver’s license and social security card, withholding information, etc. The Business Office will direct students in the completion of the work-study packet.

 The Satisfactory Academic Progress Appeal is only necessary for students on Ineligible status who would like considered for financial aid in a current or future semester.
 Before you begin, we recommend you gather the following information/documentation in electronic form and have it available to upload when completing the form: